 As with all King's Colonials headdress badges the quality of the strike is very good guide to whether the badge is genuine or not as is the position of the loops and their lack of feet.
 As noted on the first of three copies the lack of seeding is a characteristic of the badge not being genuine.
 Collectively these are important characteristics that can be used to help differentiate between a copy and a genuine ‘C’ Squadron (Australasian) headdress badge.
-However, the most readily identifiable and reliable feature on a genuine example are the fingers on the front paws of the kangaroo which can clearly be seen in Figure 178 (left image) as individual fingers versus the copy below in Figure 179 (right image) with clubbed and indistinguishable fingers.
-Figure 178, left image: Close-up image of the fine detail of the front paw of the kangaroo of the genuine 'C' Squadron (Australasian) headdress badge.
+However, the most readily identifiable and reliable feature on a genuine example are the fingers on the front paws of the kangaroo which can clearly be seen in Figure 247 (left image) as individual fingers versus the copy in Figure 248 (right image) with clubbed and indistinguishable fingers.
+Figure 247, left image: Close-up image of the fine detail of the fingers of the front paw of the kangaroo of the genuine 'C' Squadron (Australasian) headdress badge.

 Figure 248, right image: Close-up image of the lack of fine detail of the clubbed front paw of the kangaroo of the copy 'C' Squadron (Australasian) headdress badge.